iden3/circom_old/TUTORIAL.md

 circom circuit.circom --r1cs --wasm --sym
 ```

-The -r optin will generate `circuit.r1cs` ( The r1cs constraint system of the circuit in binary format)
+The `-r` option will generate `circuit.r1cs` (the r1cs constraint system of the circuit in binary format).

-The -w will generate `circuit.wasm` (The wasm code to generate the witness)
+The `-w` option will generate `circuit.wasm` (the wasm code to generate the witness).

-The -s will generate `circuit.sym` (This is the symbols file, required for debugging or if you want to print the constraint system in an annotated mode)
+The `-s` option will generate `circuit.sym` (a symbols file required for debugging or if you want to print the constraint system in an annotated mode).

 ## 3. Taking the compiled circuit to *snarkjs*